healthpen/healthpen/README.md

  I have very low social energy and often fall quiet or go afk, keep that in mind.
 I'm also slow to answer in general ...

  C+H is very appreciated, thought I might not run to cuddle you if we're not close friends LOL.
+Also, TFC  AREA, You Y/N people... please don't randomly romantically rp with me it kinda scares me lmao

 I'm very into Umamusume Pretty Derby, Transformers, Madness Combat and DVN/Hellmet at the moment, thought I'm a big fan of Pokémon, Okami, Mortal Kombat and other Roblox titles that i am too lazy to name.
 I play Limbus Company and CRK every 3 years